 Burping is caused by air swallowing; a burp is the release of the gas up the esophagus and out of the mouth.
 Burping your baby is a way you can help him get rid of gas and settle his stomach.

 Fussiness and gas often go hand-in-hand in babies.
-When your baby is born, his tummy is the size of a marble, it will grow to be the size of an egg around day 10, and eventually the size of a softball.
-Since your little one’s digestive system is developing he might experience some discomfort associated with gas that he might need your help with.
+When your baby is born, his tummy is the size of a marble.
+It will grow to be the size of an egg around day 10, and eventually will grow to be the size of a softball.
+Since your little one’s digestive system is developing, he might experience some discomfort associated with gas and might need your help with that.

 Burping your baby

 When bottle feeding, give your baby a chance to burp midway through and at the end of the feeding.
 Keep the nipple full of formula throughout the feeding, this will reduce the air ingestion.
 When breastfeeding, give him a chance to burp when you switch breasts, and after the feeding.
 Continue reading →

 You may occasionally find yourself wondering why your toddler repeats a certain unwanted behavior.
 Why does he always bite his sister?
 Why does she throw her food on the floor during mealtime?
 Why does she push other kids on the playground?

 The key is to understand what your child is trying to communicate through those behaviors.
 To do that, you need to learn to observe and analyze her behavior regularly.
 What is your little one trying to tell you?

 Behaviors that occur repeatedly are happening for a reason.
 If you take note of the behavior and what was going on before, during, and after it, you might find the pattern and realize why it’s happening and how to stop it.
 It’s a good idea to write down those notes, so that you can go back to them when the behavior happens again.